demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ### Implementing Unified Message Handler

-With the spec for all the possible events in place, now it's time to implement the message handler for all the messages from OMS.
+With the spec for all the possible events in place, now it's time to implement the message handler for the messages from OMS.

 Let's start it from the rewriting message listener that we implemented in the [last blog post]({{<relref "processing-messages-from-ibmmq-in-clojure.md#consuming-messages-from-ibm-mq-queue">}})